If you are looking for guides to learn how to record piano, you came to the right place. In this post, you will find the answer.

-When you record grand piano, it’s better to place it in the center of the room.
+When you record the grand piano, it’s better to place it in the center of the room.
 It needs space to fully capture its sound.
 Don’t place the grand piano near the wall.
 Give it some space to breathe.

 The best and easiest way to record grand piano is to use two microphones.
 It can be the same type of microphone or two different ones.
-Depends on what you have and what is your preferences.
+Depends on what you have and what are your preferences.

 And the second mic should go to the far left side, far from the player.
 Distance should be the same.

 This grand piano mic placement will create a wider piano sound.
 No matter what types of microphones you use.
 And it will allow you to have a stereo piano recording.
-You can pan it on sides or blend two tracks.
+You can pan it on the sides or blend two tracks.